VirtoCommerce/vc-demo-xapi-app/README.md

 ?
 Do you want to use the create functions?
 Yes
 ?
 What should be the prefix of the action? load
 ```
+## Apollo (GraphQl)

+How to generate types for XAPI GraphQL queries and mutations:

+`npm run xapi:codegen`

 ## Build